ibm-cloud-docs/CDN/how-to-https.md

 Complete the following steps after ordering your CDN with a DV SAN certificate.
 {:shortdesc}

-The following diagram outlines the various states your CDN enters from the time it is created until it gets to `Running` status.
+The following diagram outlines the various states that your CDN enters, from the time it is created until it gets to `Running` status.

   ![SAN state diagram](images/state-diagram-san.png)